whileLooper/whileLooper.github.io/_posts/2016-10-13-game-of-life.md

 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 ##### Foreword
-Back to college time, I had assignment about using `C++` game base on 'Game of Life', but I had completed forgot how I did it, although I did pass that course any way.
-While I did the practices on Leetcode, this question popped up.
-I didn't come up the good solution to pass all the test.
-I tried to get from discussion section, there is a top answer which provided by [@yavinci](https://discuss.leetcode.com/topic/29054/easiest-java-solution-with-explanation).
+Back to college time, I had assignment about using `C++` to write a game base on 'Game of Life', although I did pass that course any way, I had completed forgot how I did it.
+This question popped up while I did the practices on Leetcode,  I didn't come up the good solution to pass all the test.
+I tried to get helps from discussion section, there is a top answer which provided by [@yavinci](https://discuss.leetcode.com/topic/29054/easiest-java-solution-with-explanation).
 I think his solution is brilliant with great explanation.

 ##### Logic behind the code
 Using 2 bit to store 'current' state and 'next' state